-This happens if you try to go from hitting down 6 degrees or so with an iron to magically hitting up 3 degrees or even more with your driver by teeing the ball high and forward in your setup.
+This happens if you try to go from hitting down 4 degrees or so with an iron to magically hitting up 3 degrees or even more with your driver by teeing the ball high and forward in your setup.

 Instinctively, you'll move your head back during the downswing, creating a lot of secondary axis tilt at impact in order hit the ball that is sitting so high off the ground.
-If you don’t make this compensation, you would put a sky mark on your driver!
+If you didn't make this compensation, you would put a sky mark on your driver!

 So, I have golfers like this work on hitting down on the driver at first until they learn to maintain their impact position with the driver.